Taboo-breaking Saudi films spur debate in staid kingdom

-JEDDAH, Saudi Arabia An important Saudi official riding in a chauffered Rolls Royce unspools a wire fence across previously unclaimed land.
+JEDDAH, Saudi Arabia An important Saudi official riding in a chauffeured Rolls Royce unspools a wire fence across previously unclaimed land.
 "It's mine now," he says.

 The scene, in a YouTube spoof video satirising a new state agency to combat corruption, has attracted 2.2 million viewers in a strait-laced Islamic kingdom where Saudi online comedians are tackling once-taboo subjects - and gaining a wide following.